josh-96/Muon-Tomography-for-Nuclear-Waste-Characterization-Using-Machine-Learning/README.md

 ## **Objective**
 To propose a series of statistical and AI-based approaches for optimizing machine learning performance in analyzing and interpreting muon tomography data, including:
-1. Reducing noise in captured images.
+1. Simulate noise in captured images.
 2. Modeling uncertainty and variability in muon detection and interactions.
 3. Enabling robust data augmentation for model training.